 The recently concluded trial of James “Whitey” Bulger has stirred memories of living in South Boston, better known as “Southie,” once a landmark neighborhood of Irish America.

 The 83-year-old Bulger, former leader of the notorious Winter Hill Gang, was convicted on 31 of 32 counts of murder and racketeering.
 He ruled Boston’s Irish underworld for most of the 1970s and 1980s from a Southie bar called Triple O’s, skillfully playing his FBI contacts against the city’s Italian Mafia and other criminal gangs.

 I lived in Boston from 1985 to 1992, including three years in Southie.
-Bulger’s younger brother, William, also lived in the neighborhood and was president of the Massachusetts Senate.
-Raymond Flynn, the Boston mayor, was another Southie resident.
+In addition to Whitey, the other big Irish-American figures in the neighorhood included his younger brother, William, president of the Massachusetts state Senate; and Raymond Flynn, the Boston mayor.

 Then, the city’s busing crisis was finally drawing to a close.
 Most of the court battles and violence focused on South Boston High School, a block from my apartment.
 [See Stephen Burke’s blog/novel “The Chieftains of South Boston.”]